NedKe/JS-PP2-The-Runner/README.md

 ## Features

 The website has 2 pages.

-### Header
+A homepage where the game and its features are presented there and a contact page.
 The header is skipped in this website to make more room for the game board.
 When the page loads, there is a welcome box that refers to the game name.

 ### Footer